ARPOBOT-BLOOMIN8/eink_canvas_home_assistant_component/README.md

   * the **`bloomin8_eink_canvas.update_settings`** service (field `max_idle`).

 By default, `enable_polling` is **disabled** so the Canvas can sleep (Deep Sleep) and save power/battery.

+Practical tip: If you configure **Max Idle Time** to a very low value (e.g. 10–30s), expect more frequent wake-ups.
+This can make automations feel flaky unless BLE wake is configured (Wake button / `ble_auto_wake`).

 If you want state updates without preventing sleep: